cookernetes/cookernetes/README.md

 If you are wondering where my repos have gone, please read [this statement](RepoStatement.md) where I explain it all (it's not too long dont worry)!

-Also, if you are wondering why my activity is low (the block graph thingy), it is because every single day I am actively coding - just on a private repo for the [SimsRedux](https://github.com/SimsRedux/) project!
+Also, if you are wondering why my activity is low (the block graph thingy), it is because every single day I am actively coding - just on a private repo for my personal [SimsRedux](https://github.com/SimsRedux/) project!

 ## My other internet aliases:
 - 16tps - Used for minecraft, steam and more games!